-Things to Remember
+Things to remember

-- In general, the annual amount you submit for reimbursement from your DCRA can not exceed the lesser of your taxable income or your spouse's taxable income. - In order to be reimbursed through your DCRA: - The expenses you submit must be necessary to enable you (and your spouse) to work; - You (and your spouse, if married) must be working, looking for work (with income during the year), or attending school full-time. - Your dependent must be under age thirteen (13) or physically or mentally incapable of caring for himself or herself (for example, a disabled spouse, an elderly parent, or grandparent) to receive reimbursement from the DCRA; - Your dependent must be eligible to be claimed as a dependent on your federal income tax return; and - Your dependent must reside in your home for at least eight (8) hours per day. - Carefully consider your expenses.
-Once you make an election, you cannot change it unless you experience an IRS qualified life event (see page 13).
+- In general, the annual amount you submit for reimbursement from your DCRA cannot exceed the lesser of your taxable income or your spouse's taxable income. - If you retire or terminate employment mid-year, you will be able to submit claims for expenses that you incurred prior to your retirement/termination date. - In order to be reimbursed through your DCRA: - The expenses you submit must be necessary to enable you (and your spouse, if married) to work; - You (and your spouse, if married) must be working, looking for work (with income during the year), or attending school full-time; - Your dependent must be under age thirteen (13) or physically or mentally incapable of caring for himself or herself (for example, a disabled spouse, an elderly parent, or grandparent) to receive reimbursement from the DCRA; - Your dependent must be eligible to be claimed as a dependent on your federal income tax return; and - Your dependent must reside in your home for at least eight (8) hours per day.

+- Carefully consider your expenses.
+Once you make an election, you cannot change it unless you experience an IRS QLE (see page 6).
 Any money that you do not use in your account will not be refunded to you. - You will not pay Social Security taxes on the money you contribute to your DCRA; therefore, your Social Security benefits may be slightly reduced in the future.
-However, the tax savings you realize by using the DCRA usually offset any reductions to Social Security benefits. - You have until April 30 of the following year to submit claims for expenses incurred during the previous Plan Year. - You may not use the money in your DCRA to pay for health care expenses. - You can only be reimbursed up to the amount available in your account.
-If you file an eligible claim for more than your account balance, the difference will "pend" until subsequent payroll deductions are received into your account. - You'll need to file Form 2441 "Child and Dependent Care Expenses" when you file your federal tax return.
-The amount of your DCRA election for the Plan Year will appear in box 10 on your W-2 tax form. - If you retire or terminate employment mid-year, you will be able to submit claims for expenses that you incurred prior to your retirement/termination date.
-Expenses you incur after you leave your employer are not eligible for reimbursement. - If you have a balance in your DCRA after terminating employment mid-year and you incur eligible expenses after your termination date but before the end of the Plan Year, you may submit these claims for reimbursement.
+However, the tax savings you realize by using the DCRA usually offset any reductions to Social Security benefits. - You have until April 30 of the following year to submit claims with the required documentation for reimbursement of expenses incurred during the previous Plan Year. - You may not use the money in your DCRA to pay for health care expenses. - You can only be reimbursed up to the amount available in your account.
+If you file an eligible claim for more than your account balance, the difference will "pend" until subsequent payroll deductions are received into your account.

+- You will need to file Form 2441 "Child and Dependent Care Expenses" when you file your federal tax return.
+The amount of your DCRA election for the Plan Year will appear in box 10 on your W-2 tax form. - If you have a balance in your DCRA after terminating employment midyear and you incur eligible expenses after your termination date but before the end of the Plan Year, you may submit these claims for reimbursement.
 This only applies to the Dependent Care Reimbursement Account.
-Remember, for expenses to be eligible for reimbursement, they must be necessary so you and your spouse (if you are married) can work, look for work or attend school full-time. - Remember, though the Federal Judiciary adopted the grace period for HCRA, DCRA expenses must still be incurred by December 31 of the current Plan Year.
+Remember, for expenses to be eligible for reimbursement, they must be necessary so you and your spouse (if you are married) can work, look for work or attend school full-time. - Remember, though the Federal Judiciary adopted the grace period for HCRA and LPHCRA, DCRA expenses must still be incurred by December 31 of the current Plan Year.

-NEW FSA DECISION SUPPORT TOOL:

-Interactive tool available online at https://judiciary. adp.com to help guide you in making your dependent care and health care elections for the Plan Year.

-Worksheet to Estimate DCRA Contributions
+Worksheet to estimate DCRA contributions

 This worksheet can assist you in deciding how much to allocate to your DCRA.
+You can also access online worksheets by logging in to the JBC website through JENIE or at https://judiciary.lifeatworkportal.com > Library.